Want a BEAM class at your location?

 firstname.lastname@example.org or (716) 645-3980

-Beginning at the middle-school level, BEAM offers a variety of programs designed to provide hands-on experiences in science, technology, engineering and math.
+BEAM offers students in grades PreK-12 a variety of programs designed to provide hands-on experiences in science, technology, engineering and math.
+BEAM also offers 2-way mentoring programs for college students.

-Saturday Academy is a program that occurs throughout the school year for students in grades 7-12.
+Saturday Academy is a program that occurs throughout the school year for students in grades PreK-12.
 Students participate in activities that allow them to experience various aspects of engineering first-hand.

-Participants meet twice a month on Saturday mornings to work on projects such as building solar cars, or creating Lego Mindstorm robots.
+Participants meet on Saturday mornings to work on projects such as building robots, solar cars, or computer programming.

 Some groups participate in culminating events and competitions that allow them to test their creations and compete with students from other areas.